England beat New Zealand to reach first World Cup final

 They will now compete for their biggest title since the 2018 Commonwealth Games, when they beat Australia to win gold.

-England have now beaten the top two sides at the tournament, having defeated world number one-ranked Australia on Thursday and now New Zealand.

-An emotional Layla Guscoth, who will retire from international duty at the end of the tournament, told BBC Sport: "I can't believe it.
+An emotional Layla Guscoth, Roses defender and co-captain, told BBC Sport: "I can't believe it.

 "We've had so much criticism over the last year [after no medal at the 2022 Commonwealth Games].